 There is still a big demand for no income check home equity loans as small business owners often need quick access to cash.
 No income home equity loans and equity lines of credit are an easy way for self-employed borrowers to get access to cash without having to dip into personal savings or paying super high interest rates from unsecured loans.

 Some of these lenders are now qualifying the buyer by an analysis of their bank statements rather than tax returns.
 Some financial experts claim that a bank statement analysis for the last two years is a more reliable way of gauging how likely you are to pay back the no income loan.
 These lenders may ask that you provide at least a year’s worth of bank statements so that they can do their cash flow analysis of your finances.
-There are usually a few subprime lenders that offer bank statement loan programs for home buyers and people seeking an alternative refinance program.
+There are usually a few subprime lenders that offer bank statement mortgage programs for home buyers and people seeking an alternative refinance program.

 Some lenders may still verify your employment and could require you to still provide tax returns, however.
 Some lenders may also require you to provide a letter from your CPA that states exactly what your income was for a certain period if you are seeking low interest home loans for self-employed people.
 Read more about how to get a stated-income mortgage.